tjfinney/ANTTV.code/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ANTTV is a package of *R* programs to analyse data on New Testament textual variation.
+ANTTV is a package of *R* programs for analysing data on New Testament textual variation.
 [How to discover textual groups](https://www.digitalstudies.org/article/id/7324/) provides an introduction to the techniques involved.